Listen to the Podcast

 And sometimes you have to step aside and let things digest, give it one or two days even after the holiday, and then you also have the short and holiday week with July 4th for the US markets.
 So again, some things to think about and to consider, and if you’re unsure of the direction, then step aside, step aside and wait until things digest.

-Because when prices are a little too inflated, what happens is we trade a lot on emotionals.
-So here on this down move, people get scared, and they trade emotionally to the downside, then again, you get the action to the upside, it overshoots it to the upside, and we get emotional buying, saying it’s going to the moon, look at that rocket ship to the moon, and then again you get a pull back, when really the more normalized level is probably somewhere around 2062 or so, or maybe 2070, rather than all the way up here.
+Because when prices are a little too inflated, what happens if we trade a lot on emotional.
+So here on this down move, people get scared, and they purchase emotionally to the downside, then again, you get the action to the upside, it overshoots it to the upside, and we get emotional buying, saying it’s going to the moon, look at that rocket ship to the moon, and then again you get a pullback, when really the more normalized level is probably somewhere around 2062 or so, or maybe 2070, rather than all the way up here.

 So you overshoot it in both directions.
-If we look more at the weekly, we’re kind of overshooting it, as far as the moving average is concerned.
-We’re overshooting it already by about 60-70 points.
+If we look more at the weekly, we’re exceeding it, as far as the moving average is concerned.
+We’re overdoing it already by about 60-70 points.
 So right here would be more of a normalized level.
-So again, the market overshoots at one way or the other.
+So again, the market overshoots in one way or the other.

 When you look at these candles, you see the majority of them, most of the time will be green bars.
-However, the red bars will typically be much larger.
+However, the red bars will typically be much more significant.
 So the red bars will wipe out more of the gains on a shorter timeframe basis.
-So those are some other things to consider, and then again, of course the macroeconomic news as well.
+So those are some other things to consider, and then again, of course, the macroeconomic news as well.

 You want the market to move realistically

 But do those things work?
-They try things, but really ultimately, eventually, you have to have a pull back, you have to have a little bit of pain to be able to go higher for a trader, for an investor, you want things to always move in the markets and come back to more realistic levels.
+They try things, but ultimately, eventually, you have to have a pullback, you have to have a little bit of pain to be able to go higher for a trader, for an investor, you want things to always move in the markets and come back to more realistic levels.

 Because when a stock pulls back, maybe it’s a little un-American, but when stocks pull back to let’s say 1500 S&P level, that’s going to create phenomenal charts, great opportunities, yes it’s going to wipe out a lot of people.
 It’s going to hurt a lot of other people.
 But that’s going to create more opportunities for the trader, for the active investor.

-It’s going to create a healthier market in the sense where we’re not printing money, where now you actually have to have money to buy something rather than purchasing thins on credit or just simply printing out a sheet of paper to be able to get a mortgage in your house, you need to have a higher down payment.
-Just like they used to do.
+It’s going to create a healthier market in the sense where we’re not printing money.
+Where now you have to have money to buy something rather than purchasing thins on credit or just merely printing out a sheet of paper to be able to get a mortgage in your house, you need to have a higher down payment, just like they used to do.

-But now for the money sense, there’s just a lot of that credit, that keeps getting pumped into the economy, and all that just continues to drive these things, and it’s important for you to look at it from a wider perspective, and as you look at the market this way, start to look at it more on a realistic sense.
+But now for the money sense, there’s just a lot of that credit, that keeps getting pumped into the economy, and all that just continues to drive these things, and it’s essential for you to look at it from a broader perspective, and as you look at the market this way, start to look at it more on a realistic sense.

 What’s real?
 Is it real for the market to be maybe at 200?
 Probably not.
 What about 5000?Again, probably not.
 So you start tightening these levels and start contracting it.
 What about 3000?
-It’s probably over inflated at 3000.
+It’s perhaps overinflated at 3000.

-Because they’ll whip around and over extent in both directions, to the upside and to the downside.
-But the normalized level, where it should be, that’s really what you’re always looking for.
+Because they’ll whip around and overextended in both directions, to the upside, and the downside, but the normalized level, where it should be, that’s really what you’re always looking for.